-Taliban destroy statue of Shiite foe from 1990s civil war
+Taliban destroy statue of foe, stoking fear over their rule

-KABUL, Afghanistan (AP) — The Taliban have blown up the statue of a Shiite militia leader who had fought against them during Afghanistan’s civil war in the 1990s, according to photos circulating on social media Wednesday.
+KABUL, Afghanistan (AP) — The Taliban have blown up the statue of a Shiite militia leader who fought against them during Afghanistan’s civil war in the 1990s, according to photos circulating on Wednesday, sowing further doubt about their claims to have become more moderate.

+The insurgents’ every action in their sudden sweep to power is being watched closely.
+They insist they have changed and won’t impose the same draconian restrictions they did when they last ruled Afghanistan, all but eliminating women’s rights, carrying out public executions and banning television and music.

+They also promised not to seek revenge against those who have opposed them.

+In a rare, early show of dissent, dozens of people gathered in the eastern city of Jalalabad and raised the Afghan national flag in an anti-Taliban demonstration, according to Salim Ahmad, a local resident.
+He said the Taliban fired in the air to disperse the crowd.
+There were no immediate reports of any casualties.

+The insurgents have raised their own flag — a white banner with Islamic inscriptions — in the territories they have seized.

-The statue depicted Abdul Ali Mazari, a militia leader killed by the Taliban in 1996, when the Islamic militants seized power from rival warlords.
+As Afghans and the international community look to see if the Taliban will make good on their promises, photos circulated on social media of the destroyed statue.
+It depicted Abdul Ali Mazari, a militia leader killed by the Taliban in 1996, when the Islamic militants seized power from rival warlords.
 Mazari was a champion of Afghanistan’s ethnic Hazara minority, Shiites who were persecuted under the Sunni Taliban’s earlier rule.

 The statue stood in the central Bamyan province, where the Taliban infamously blew up two massive 1,500-year-old statues of Buddha carved into a mountain in 2001, shortly before the U.S.-led invasion that drove them from power.
 The Taliban claimed the Buddhas violated Islam’s prohibition on idolatry.

-At that time, women were largely confined to their homes, television and music were banned, and suspected criminals were flogged, maimed or executed in public.

-The group also hosted Osama bin Laden and al-Qaida in the years before the Sept.
-11, 2001 attacks.
-The U.S.-led invasion drove them from power and scattered al-Qaida, but the Taliban then launched a potent insurgency against the U.S. and the Western-backed government.

-The Taliban now say they will prevent Afghanistan from again being used as a base for attacks, something that was enshrined in a 2020 peace deal with the Trump administration that paved the way for the American withdrawal.
+Another Taliban promise being closely watched is their vow to prevent Afghanistan from again being used as a base for planning terrorist attacks.
+That was enshrined in a 2020 peace deal with the Trump administration that paved the way for the drawdown of American troops, the last of whom are supposed to leave at the end of the month.

+When the Taliban were last in power they sheltered Osama bin Laden and al-Qaida while they planned the Sept.
+11, 2001, attacks.
+U.S. officials fear al-Qaida and other groups could reconstitute themselves in Afghanistan now that the Taliban are back in power.

+The Taliban have pledged to form an “inclusive, Islamic government” and have been holding talks with former President Hamid Karzai and Abdullah Abdullah, a senior official in the ousted government.

+Photos circulating online Wednesday showed the two men meeting with Anas Haqqani, a senior leader in a powerful Taliban faction.
+The U.S. branded the Haqqani network a terrorist group in 2012, and its involvement in a future government could trigger international sanctions.

-Thousands of Afghans have tried to flee the country in recent days as the U.S. and its allies have struggled to manage a chaotic withdrawal from the country.
+Amid the uncertainty, thousands of Afghans have tried to flee the country in recent days, and the U.S. and its allies have struggled to manage a chaotic withdrawal from the country.
 The Taliban took over the civilian side of the Kabul international airport on Tuesday and have used force to try to control the crowds.

 Hundreds of people were outside the airport early Wednesday.
 The Taliban demanded to see documents before allowing the rare passenger inside.
-Many of the people outside did not appear to have passports, and each time the gate opened even an inch dozens tried to push through.
+Many of the people outside did not appear to have passports, and each time the gate opened even an inch, dozens tried to push through.
 The Taliban fired occasional warning shots to disperse them.

-The U.S. Embassy has meanwhile relocated to the military side of the airport, where it is coordinating the air lift of diplomats, foreigners and Afghans who worked with the Americans and now fear reprisal.
+The U.S. Embassy has meanwhile relocated to the military side of the airport, where it is coordinating the airlift of diplomats, foreigners and Afghans who worked with the Americans and now fear reprisal.

 The British government said it will welcome up to 5,000 Afghan refugees this year, and a total of 20,000 Afghans will be offered a way to settle in the U.K. in the coming years.